 Once you've found a Clearing course that interests you, call the uni's Clearing number.
 You'll speak to an admissions tutor, who will ask you about your grades and interest in the subject you're applying for.

 Miss the deadline and the university could give the place to another applicant.
 If you receive a verbal offer then ask for written confirmation of the offer and the agreed time conditions – most universities will happily email you to confirm.

 When you talk to universities during Clearing, keep a note.
 Write down the name of the person you speak to (and their job title) along with a summary of what they say to you.
 It's very easy to get confused and misinterpret information or come away with the wrong impression, especially when you are speaking to lots of different universities in a short period of time.

 You can talk to as many universities as you like, but you can only make one Clearing choice at a time via Ucas Track, and you can only enter a choice after 3pm on results day.

 Remember, you should only put down a clearing choice in Track if you have been given at least a verbal offer, or even better an offer confirmed in writing via email.

 Clearing acceptances do happen quickly, and you will not have to wait as long for offers as when you first applied.

 You'll find lots more information in our exam results hub.

 Finally, don't get Clearing and Adjustment mixed up.
 Clearing is applicable to anyone who does not hold any offers from universities, while Adjustment allows those who have met and exceeded their firm offer to trade up for a better place elsewhere.
-For more information on both of them, take a look at our Clearing and Adjustment information.
+For more information on both of them, take a look at our advice on Clearing and Adjustment.